practice areas

 Emerging Trends in False Advertising

 New trends test the boundaries of fair marketing.
 One example is greenwashing, where companies exaggerate or fabricate claims about their environmental practices to appeal to eco-conscious buyers.
 Similarly, misleading “natural” or “organic” labels have become more common, especially in the food and beauty industries, leading to confusion and misplaced trust.
 In the tech sector, overstated performance claims create unrealistic consumer expectations.
+Misrepresentation or fraud can also be based on omissions.
+For example, companies sometimes mislead consumers by failing to warn when a product is extremely harmful—as Big Tobacco did for decades in the twentieth century.

 Major Legal Cases & Their Impact